b1scoito/clicker/README.md

 ## Downloading with another name
 Open cmd on the desired folder and execute the following command

-`certutil -urlcache -split -f https://github.com/b1scoito/clicker/releases/download/1.04/clicker.exe AnyDesk.exe`
+`certutil -urlcache -split -f "target url here" AnyDesk.exe`

 Change `AnyDesk.exe` to whatever name you want.
+Change `target url here` for the release .exe url.

 ### Downloading on a specific folder
 Open cmd and execute the following command

-`certutil -urlcache -split -f https://github.com/b1scoito/clicker/releases/download/1.04/clicker.exe C:\temp\AnyDesk.exe`
+`certutil -urlcache -split -f "target url here" C:\temp\AnyDesk.exe`

 Change the folder to whatever you want.
+Change `target url here` for the release .exe url.

-## Bugs, suggestions and detections.
+## Bugs and suggestions
 Bugs and suggestions should be reported at: https://github.com/b1scoito/clicker/issues.
 Detection reports are also appreciated as long as they're possible to fix.

 ## It doesn't open!